Whisky Cask Club

 Q: Can I taste my whisky?

 Yes.
-Samples can be drawn during a re-gauge.
+Samples can be drawn during a re-gauge, and many collectors enjoy visiting their cask in Scotland.

 Q: What are the ongoing costs?